heleeha/heleeha.github.io/essays/coding-standards.md

   - ESLint
 ---

-Learn the language, a lot is allowed, but may cause confusion and errors Have a standard way makes it easyer to understand other peoples code and collaborate Satisfaction whith the green checkmark

 Coding standards is not only used to make your code pretty, they also have a lot of other purposes.
 Coding standards are collections of guidelines, coding rules and best practices.
 This week I have been trying out the coding standard ESLint with IntelliJ, and I can tell you that there are few things that are more satisfying